Félix Mantilla (tennis): Tennis career

 Mantilla began playing tennis at the age of ten and was a member of the winning Spanish Sunshine Cup team along with Albert Costa in 1992.

 Mantilla turned professional in 1993 playing Futures and Challenger events.
 In 1994 Mantilla won the Uruguay/Paraguay Satellite classification and was second in the Spanish satellite 2 and 4 events.
 He also played his first match on the ATP Tour in Prague, losing to compatriot Àlex Corretja in 3 sets.

 At the beginning of 1994 Mantilla was ranked 301st in the ATP Entry Rankings, but at the end of 1995 he had progressed to 84th and had a 10–5 record for the season.
 Mantilla made his first two finals that year losing in the Budapest Challenger to Jiří Novák in 3 sets and following his first semi final appearance at the ATP level losing to Sjeng Schalken, it was followed up with his first final on the ATP Buenos Aires losing to Carlos Moyá in straight sets.

 Mantilla's ranking had jumped up 66 places at the end of 1996 where he finished the year ranked 18th.
 He compiled a 48–27 record for the year mostly on the clay, and in the process won three Challenger titles, each of them without losing a set.
 This feat was achieved in Punta del Este defeating Kris Goosens in the final.
 Mantilla followed the success with victories in Naples over Karim Alami and later in the year in Tashkent over Lars Rehmann.

-On the ATP main tour, Mantilla qualified for his first TMS event in Monte Carlo and defeated the two time Roland Garros champion Sergi Bruguera before losing in the quarter finals to Albert Costa.
+On the ATP main tour, Mantilla qualified for his first TMS event in Monte-Carlo and defeated the two time Roland Garros champion Sergi Bruguera before losing in the quarter-finals to Albert Costa.
 In the week before the French Open, Mantilla reached his second final in St Pölten losing to Marcelo Ríos.

 In his grand slam debut at the 1996 French Open, Mantilla defeated Dirk Dier and Àlex Corretja, eventually falling to the eventual champion Yevgeny Kafelnikov in straight sets.
-After this he went on to win his first ATP title in Oporto over Hernán Gumy 6–7, 6–4, 6–3.
+After this he went on to win his first ATP title in Porto over Hernán Gumy 6–7, 6–4, 6–3.
 Mantilla proceeded to make two more finals in Gstaad and Umag where he lost to Albert Costa on both occasions.
-In total for 1996 Mantilla won three Challenger titles and his first title in Oporto and made three finals.
+In total for 1996 Mantilla won three Challenger titles and his first title in Porto and made three finals.

 In 1997 Mantilla went a career best of 53–22 for the season.
-He achieved his best result at the 1997 Australian Open before falling to finalist Carlos Moyà in the quarter finals.
-Mantilla made his first TMS final in Hamburg, losing easily to Andriy Medvedev.
-He then won all his four singles matches as Spain won the World Team Cup.
+He achieved his best result at the 1997 Australian Open before falling to finalist Carlos Moyà in the quarter-finals.
+Mantilla made his first TMS final in Hamburg, losing easily to Andriy MedvedevHe then won all his four singles matches as Spain won the World Team Cup.